stefanobg/email-template-generator/README.md

 - Define regards
 <br/><br/>

-## 🚀 Using it
+## 🚀 How to use it?
-First you must have and apache, I recomend [MAMP](https://www.mamp.info/en/).
+First you must have an apache, I recomend [MAMP](https://www.mamp.info/en/).
 Then, open your terminal on `www` folder and type:
 ```git
 $ git clone https://github.com/stefanobg/email-template-generator
 ```